-Loretta Thirtyacre is Manager, Diversity and Inclusion at COUNTRY Financial.
+Loretta Thirtyacre is Manager of Diversity and Inclusion at COUNTRY Financial.
 In that role she reports directly to executive leadership to oversee all corporate and field activity as it relates to diversity.
-Along with that, she leads cross functional Task Force that serves to implement projects and programs to support the effort.
-Prior to coming to COUNTRY, Loretta led a similar initiative for State Farm Insurance where she was Director of Workforce of the Future.
-She has advanced degrees from Illinois State University and serves on the Council for Great City Schools in Washington, DC, is a published author in the Journal of Psychological Type, and is currently president-elect for the McLean County Multicultural Leadership Program.
+Along with that, she leads a cross-functional Task Force that serves to implement projects and programs to support the effort.
+Prior to coming to COUNTRY, Loretta led a similar initiative for State Farm Insurance where she was the Director of Workforce of the Future.
+She has advanced degrees from Illinois State University and serves on the Council for Great City Schools in Washington D.C., is a published author in the Journal of Psychological Type, and is currently president-elect for the McLean County Multicultural Leadership Program.

 Sonny Garcia is the son of migrant workers; his mother was working in California during the great grape boycott that Caesar Chavez organized.
-So he grew up hearing stories about the birth of the Chicano movement of the 1960's and early 1970's.
-He was born and raised in Bloomington/Normal, Ill., and has always felt the need to stand up for those who cannot stand up for themselves.
+He grew up hearing stories about the birth of the Chicano movement of the 1960s and early 1970s.
+He was born and raised in Bloomington-Normal and has always felt the need to stand up for those who cannot stand up for themselves.

-He is currently on staff at IPA–Illinois Peoples Action, formerly CIOP, the Central Illinois Organizing Project–as their state wide Latino organizer.
-He has helped the Latino community create an organization called Latinos United for Change.
-L.U.C. is currently involved in a nationwide campaign for comprehensive immigration reform.
+He is currently on staff at Illinois Peoples Action (IPA), formerly the Central Illinois Organizing Project (CIOP), as their state-wide Latino organizer.
+He has helped the Latino community create an organization called Latinos United for Change (LUC).
+LUC is currently involved in a nationwide campaign for comprehensive immigration reform.

 Shortly after she began the position, Monica became appalled by the children's accounts of gang violence, parental neglect or abuse, and their dangerous journeys to the U.S. Because of this unforgettable internship experience, she is passionate about spreading awareness and helping these vulnerable children.